Doctor Mordrid: Production

 The film was produced by Charles Band and co-directed by Band and his father, Albert Band.
 It was written by C. Courtney Joyner and released by Full Moon Features.
 The Bands, which previously made successful B-films such as Robot Jox and Re-Animator, had used their influence to get a license to produce a Doctor Strange film from Marvel Entertainment.
 Pre-production took long enough that by the start of production, the Bands had lost the license.
-Rather than scrap what they had done, they rebranded the film as Doctor Mordrid and made changes to the plot to avoid the copyright problems with Doctor Strange..
-However, according to further sources, the movie would never have had the will to be based on Doctor Strange.
+Rather than scrap what they had done, they rebranded the film as Doctor Mordrid and made changes to the plot to avoid the copyright problems with Doctor Strange.

-The main character was originally called "Doctor Mortalis" for Empire International Pictures and had concept art made by Jack Kirby.
+Some sources claim the movie was never intended to be based on Doctor Strange.
+The main character was reportedly going to be called "Doctor Mortalis" when Empire International Pictures had the project, and concept art was created by Jack Kirby.

+Release

+Doctor Mordrid was released direct to video on VHS in 1992.
+The film received a DVD release in 2012.
+The film was released on Blu-ray for the first time in 2014.
+In 2017, a collector’s edition steelbook was released exclusively in Germany, including both Blu-ray and DVD copies of the film along with new bonus features.

 Legacy

 The film was featured on Season 13 of the cult TV series Mystery Science Theater 3000 on June 10, 2022.